Introduction to Verification and Validation:

 In other words, we can also state that verification is a process to evaluate the mediator products of software to check whether the products satisfy the conditions imposed during the beginning of the phase.

 What is Validation?

 Validation is the process of evaluating the final product to check whether the software meets the business needs.
-In simple words the test execution which we do in our day to day life are actually the validation activity which includes smoke testing, functional testing, regression testing, systems testing etc…
+In simple words, the test execution which we do in our day to day life is actually the validation activity which includes smoke testing, functional testing, regression testing, systems testing etc…

 |Evaluates the intermediary products to check whether it meets the specific requirements of the particular phase||Evaluates the final product to check whether it meets the business needs.|